WP Cron is Not Working Correctly. Scheduled Backups Do not Work

 define(‘DISABLE_WP_CRON’, true);

-In this case, disabling may be something your web hosting company did on purpose, so be aware that they can disable it again.
-However, it may also be something you did on purpose and found another way to access the WordPress scheduler system, perhaps through your web hosting company’s control panel.
+In this case, disabling may be something your web hosting company did intentionally, so be aware that they can turn it off again.
+However, it may also be something you did deliberately and found another way to access the WordPress scheduler system, perhaps through your web hosting company’s control panel.

 In this case, the message about DISABLE_WP_CRON is to be expected.
-Then it is your responsibility to ensure that the scheduler is called frequently enough to process all the jobs scheduled for your site.
+Then, you must ensure the scheduler is called frequently enough to process all the jobs scheduled for your site.

 No scheduled backups will run until you have set the scheduler system to invoke it.

-Also note that DISABLE_WP_CRON can be set in a file other than wp-config.php. wp-config.php is simply the most likely location.
-If you get a warning about DISABLE_WP_CRON, but it’s not in wp-config.php, then it must be somewhere else.
-You need to look for it.
+Also, note that DISABLE_WP_CRON can be set in a file other than wp-config.php. wp-config.php is simply the most likely location.
+If you get a warning about DISABLE_WP_CRON, it must be somewhere else, but it’s not in wp-config.php.
+It would be best if you looked for it.

 Are Loopback Connections Working?

-Some web hosting providers intentionally, albeit for no good reason, disable the “loop-back” connections that allow WordPress to run its scheduler.
-This is also the case if your site is password protected or if you run a staging website that is not open to the public.
+Some web hosting providers intentionally, albeit for no good reason, turn off the “loopback” connections that allow WordPress to run its scheduler.
+This is also the case if your site is password-protected or you run a staging website that is not open to the public.

 If the loopback connections don’t work (whether intentionally disabled or not), you can try out using the WordPress alternative scheduling system.